nityaanandshah/Trip-Companion/README.md

 ---

-## What is Trip Companion?
+## What is TerraMates?

-Trip Companion helps travelers find compatible companions for their adventures.
+TerraMates helps travelers find compatible travel mates for their adventures.
 Users can:

 - ✅ Create and browse trip posts with details, dates, and budgets
 - ✅ Discover compatible travel companions through filters